ENGR523/ENGR523.github.io/index.md

 of everyday life.

 This class will be a mix of topical discussions and hands-on programming.
-It will focus on topics IoT-scale systems, including:
-* Application domains
-* Digital signal processing
-* Wireless communication
-* Energy constraints and harvesting
-* Systems designs / architectures

-A large portion of this class will focus on *designing* and *implimenting* software solutions for a specific IoT problem, accoustic event detection.
+A large portion of this class will focus on *designing* and *implimenting* software solutions for a specific IoT problem, acoustic (audio) event detection.
 Due to time constraints, we will be using standardized hardware.

 # Quick Links